statvej/minishell/README.md

 It works by getting input from user.
 Then dividing it into tokens.
 Then parsing it into various data structures and executing.
 If parenthesis are used execution is happening in recursion.

-# Requierments by the subject
+# Requirements by the subject

 ## Mandatory